learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['32', '46']
 ```

-**n)** For the given input strings, extract all overlapping two character sequences.
+**14)** For the given input strings, extract all overlapping two character sequences.

 ```ruby
 >>> s1 = 'apple'